shtaif/Qyu/README.md

     await fs.unlink(file); // `unlink` function from require('fs').promises...
 });

-await q.whenEmpty()//Will be resolved when no queued jobs are left.
+await q.whenEmpty(); // Will be resolved when no queued jobs are left.
 ```

 #### instance#whenEmpty()